We have a core team of consultants and research managers, supported by associate consultants and researchers...

 Jason Agar, (BA (hons) in Law, MBA, MA Development Studies) Managing Director and Consultant, with 35 years’ experience of private sector and 25 years of development work including 10 years living and working in Malawi and two years in Kenya.
 He joined Kadale having run his own successful UK consulting firm providing research, consultancy and training for private sector support organisations in the UK, Asia and East/Southern Africa.
 Prior to that, he was Director of the Network Unit of the Small Business Centre at Durham University Business School.
 He spent two years in Kenya, working for a microfinance organisation and nine years in the private sector, including for a major UK bank and two leading food manufacturers.
 His areas of expertise include public-private (and policy) dialogue, market systems/making markets work for the poor (M4P), managing research processes, micro-finance, business development services, value-chain analysis and related problem-solving processes.
 He has been involved in the development of national policies, legislation and strategies for the private sector development in Malawi over the last twenty years.

 McPherson Chatama, (Dip Community Development) Research Manager, is an highly experienced quantitative and qualitative researcher with experience in development of research methodologies, design of instruments, field research and managing field teams, data management, analysis and reporting.
-His work has included studies relating to economics, agriculture, climate change, governance, nutrition and health, in which he played a range of roles from co-ordinating fieldwork, supervising data collection, data entry, data analysis and report writing.
-McPherson has been trained in qualitative techniques and undertaken PRA assignments.
+His work has included studies relating to economics, agriculture, climate change, governance, nutrition and health, in which he played a range of roles.
+The roles included field team recruitment; field team training; field data collection supervision and coordination; research tool design and testing; translating tools from English to Chichewa; translating qualitative data from Chichewa to English; conducting key informant interviews (KIIs); facilitating focus group discussions (FGDs); conducting qualitative and quantitative household interviews; conducting community observations; transcription of Chichewa interviews to English; Open Data Kit (ODK) and Kobo Toolbox questionnaire programming; data entry, data cleaning; data analysis and report writing.
+McPherson has been trained and proficient in qualitative techniques and undertaken PRA assignments.

 Abigail Mkwapatira (BA Social Sciences) Research Manager (Associate), earned her degree in Social Sciences in 2013, with a major in Sociology and minor in Strategic Management.
 She has extensive experience in social research, having been involved in various health, academic and social research projects.
 She also has experience in programme/ project management, monitoring and evaluation and technical support for local organisations.
 She worked for Kadale as Research Manager from 2014 to 2016 before taking a role as a Program Officer with DanChurchAid in Malawi, before rejoining Kadale in 2018 on an associate basis.